-For a first offense you could face from 5 days to 1 year in jail.
-For a second offense you could face from 10 days to 1 year in jail.
-For a third offense you could face 60 days to 1 year in fail.
+For a first offense, you could face from 5 days to 1 year in jail.
+For a second offense, you could face from 10 days to 1 year in jail.
+For a third offense, you could face 60 days to 1 year of fail.
 And, for fourth or subsequent offenses, you could face 2 to 6 years in prison.

 DUI per se

 A DUI per se is similar to a DUI, however, it means that if you drive with a BAC of 0.08% or higher, you are considered to be under the influence even if your driving was not unsafe.
 If you are charged with a DUI per se, your first conviction could result in 5 days to 1 year in jail.